openedx/edx-documentation/en_us/shared/exercises_tools/lti_component.rst

        To add a custom parameter, click **Add**.
    * - Display Name
      - Specifies the name of the component.
-This name appears above the component and in the course ribbon at the top of the page in the courseware.
+This name appears as a heading above the problem and as a tooltip in the learning sequence at the top of the **Courseware** page.
 Unique, descriptive display names help you identify problems quickly and accurately for analysis.
    * - Hide External Tool
      - Indicates whether you want to launch an external tool or to use this component as a placeholder for syncing with an external grading system.